southlondonmakerspace/createOpenEveEvent/README.md

 # createOpenEveEvent

-Helper script for the WELCOME team to create an event from a .md file
+Helper script for the WELCOME team to automatically create an event from a .md file.

 Script parses the date from openeve.md.
 Simply change the date and run the script.